Eric Ghysels

-Eric Ghysels (born 1956 in Brussels) is a Belgian-American economist with interest in finance and time series econometrics, and in particular the fields of financial econometrics and financial technology.
+Eric Ghysels (born 1956 in Brussels) is a Belgian economist with interest in finance and time series econometrics, and in particular the fields of financial econometrics and financial technology.
 He is the Edward M. Bernstein Distinguished Professor of Economics at the University of North Carolina and a Professor of Finance at the Kenan-Flagler Business School.
 He is also the Faculty Research Director of the Rethinc.Labs at the Frank Hawkins Kenan Institute of Private Enterprise.

 Early life and education

 Ghysels was born in Brussels, Belgium, as the son of Pierre Ghysels (a civil servant) and Anna Janssens (a homemaker).
 He completed his undergraduate studies in economics (Supra Cum Laude) at the Vrije Universiteit Brussel in 1979.
 He obtained a Fulbright Fellowship from the Belgian American Educational Foundation in 1980 and started graduate studies at Northwestern University that year, finishing his PhD at the Kellogg Graduate School of Management of Northwestern University in 1984.
 In 2019 he was awarded an honorary doctorate (Doctor Honoris Causa) by HEC University of Liège.